-- The Board should review for approval recommendations from the Remuneration Committee on remuneration packages of Executive Chairman and Executive Directors and also to recommend director fees of Non-Executive Directors for shareholders’ approval at the Annual General Meeting of the Company.
+- The Board should review for approval recommendations from the Remuneration Committee on remuneration packages of Executive Directors and recommend fees of Non-Executive Directors for shareholders’ approval at the Annual General Meeting of the Company.

 Conduct of Board Meetings

-- The notice of Board and Committee meetings, full agenda and the supporting meeting papers should be given in advance to the respective members to facilitate their deliberations and decision making during each meeting.
+- The notice of Board and Committee meetings, full agenda and the supporting meeting papers should be given at least 5 business days in advance to the respective members to facilitate their deliberations and decision making during each meeting.

 - The quorum of meeting shall not be less than two.